seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 We want to build an application that is able to read the file with or without a header line, select certain seasons and compute the average or median from the "Avg.
 U.S. viewers (millions)" of the selected seasons.

-# The SeqAn argument parser class
+# The sharg argument parser class

 Before we add any of the options, flags, and positional options, we will take a look at the sharg::argument_parser class itself.
 It is constructed by giving a program's name and passing the parameters `argc` and `argv` from main.